In the coming weeks, we’ll be sharing updates about the dbt community’s first conference, Coalesce!

 Coalesce 2020 is a dbt community event dedicated to advancing the practice of analytics engineering.
 You can find more general information about the event on the website.

 2. When is Coalesce happening?

-The event is taking place from December 7-11, 2020 and each day will be hosted by a local company and cater to a different time zone:
+The event is taking place from December 7-11, 2020.
+Each day will feature a local company and cater to a different time zone.

 3. Who is organizing Coalesce?

 The event is hosted by the folks from Fishtown Analytics, makers of dbt.

 4. Who should come to Coalesce?

 Analytics engineers, data engineers and data analysts spending their days working in the modern data stack.
 All members of the dbt community!